A topic from the subject of Inorganic Chemistry in Chemistry.

 • The four quantum numbers are: principal quantum number (n), angular momentum quantum number (l), magnetic quantum number (ml), and spin quantum number (ms).

-• The spin quantum number (ms) describes the spin of the electron.
+• The spin quantum number (ms) describes the intrinsic angular momentum (spin) of the electron.
+It can have only two values: +1/2 (spin up, ↑) or -1/2 (spin down, ↓).

-• The electronic configuration of an atom is a description of the arrangement of electrons in the atom\'s orbitals.
+• The electronic configuration of an atom is a description of the arrangement of electrons in the atom's orbitals.
+It indicates which orbitals are occupied and how many electrons each orbital contains.

-• The Pauli exclusion principle states that no two electrons in an atom can have the same set of quantum numbers.
+• The Pauli exclusion principle states that no two electrons in an atom can have the same set of four quantum numbers.
+This means that each orbital can hold a maximum of two electrons, with opposite spins.

 Experiment: Determining Quantum Numbers and Electronic Configuration